-Under the Proposed Action Alternative, impacts to aquatic communities within Norris Reservoir could occur from construction of the floating marina and associated gangways due to noise and increased boat activities.
+Impacts to aquatic communities within Norris Reservoir could occur from construction of the floating marina and associated gangways due to noise and increased boat activities.
 As previously mentioned, the bank stabilization would be required to occur within the reservoir drawdown zone and would be completed in the dry during winter low pool.
 Ground disturbance would be minimized and all work done in accordance with TVA's General and Standard Conditions Best Management Practices (BMPs).
 With proper implementation of BMPs during construction, impacts associated with the construction and operation of the marina to the aquatic ecology would be minor and insignificant.

-3.4.
-Navigation
+3.5 Navigation